Community Service FAQ

 It doesn’t have to be bad.
 We suggest that you look at this as an opportunity to do something new.
 There are a lot of organizations in Austin that do unique and interesting things.
-Don’t just go to Goodwill.
-While Goodwill is undoubtedly a fine organization – the work you would do for them is mostly mindless sorting and cleaning.
 Find something interesting and the time will fly by.
 We’ve had clients make great friends and even get hired for jobs at non-profits.

 Here is a list of a few local organizations that we like: